minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * `sampleDate`: The date/time on which the sample for the covid test was obtained (in ISO 8601 / RFC3339 UTC date+time format with Z suffix).
 Rounded to the nearest hour to avoid linkability to test facility visits.
 * `testType`: The type of test that was used to obtain the result
 * `negativeResult`: The presence of a negative result of the covid test. `true` when a negative result is present. `false` in all other situations.
-* `uniqueId`: An opaque string that is unique for this test result for this provider.
+* `unique`: An opaque string that is unique for this test result for this provider.
 An id for a test result could be used, or something that's derived/generated randomly.
 The signing service will use this unique id to ensure that it will only sign each test result once.
 (It is added to a simple strike list)
 * `checksum`: A checksum for this test result based on the birthdate of the tested citizen.
 See the [checksum](#checksum) chapter.

 Notes: